Battle of Leyte Gulf: Japanese plans

 Following the Battle of the Philippine Sea, the next possible axes of Allied attacks were readily apparent to the IJN.
 Combined Fleet Chief Soemu Toyoda prepared four "victory" plans: Shō-Gō 1 (捷1号作戦, Shō ichigō sakusen) envisioned attacking American forces attempting to invade the Philippines, while Shō-Gō 2, Shō-Gō 3 and Shō-Gō 4 were conceived as potential responses to American attacks on Formosa, the Ryukyu Islands, and the Kurile Islands respectively.
 The plans called for complex offensive operations, and involved committing nearly all available forces to a decisive naval battle, despite substantially depleting Japan's diminishing reserves of fuel oil.

 On 12 October 1944, Halsey began a series of carrier raids against Formosa and the Ryukyu Islands with the goal of ensuring that Japanese aircraft based there could not interdict the American amphibious landings on Leyte.
 The Japanese command, therefore, put Shō-Gō 2 into action, launching waves of air attacks against the Third Fleet's carriers.
 In what Admiral Halsey refers to as a "knock-down, drag-out fight between carrier-based and land-based air", the Japanese were routed, losing roughly 600 aircraft in three days – almost their entire air strength in the region.
 Following the American invasion of the Philippines, the Japanese Navy made the transition to Shō-Gō 1.
 (Note: CTF38 claimed 655, including those shot down near the task force; the Japanese admitted 492, including an estimated '100 Army aircraft of all types.' ... the probability is that total enemy losses were somewhere between 550 and 600.)
 (Note: Fuller: "In the battle which ensued, the greatest up to then between ship- and shore-based aircraft, 650 Japanese aircraft were destroyed.
 As this meant the loss of most of Ozawa's half-trained aircrews, more than anything else it wrecked the Sho plan.")

-The four main actions in the Battle of Leyte Gulf: 1, Battle of the Sibuyan Sea; 2, Battle of Surigao Strait; 3, Battle off Cape Engaño; 4, Battle off Samar.
-Leyte Gulf is north of 2 and west of 4.
-The island of Leyte is west of the gulf.